interledger/interledger-website/src/_stories/announcing-the-new-ILP-testnet-wallet.md

   </li>
   </ul>
   <p>
   The ability to connect, innovate and iterate is fundamental to advancing technological capabilities.
-Through the ILP Testnet we will enable our users to experience the potential and showcase the possibilities of ILP to new audiences, inspiring them about a future where everyone, everywhere has access too, and equity within financial systems.
+Through the ILP Testnet we provide an ILP-enabled software platform for financial trading transactions and enable our users to experience the potential and showcase the possibilities of ILP to new audiences, inspiring them about a future where everyone, everywhere has access too, and equity within financial systems.
   </p>
   <p>
   You can stay up to date with all the latest Testnet developments and get involved by joining the monthly <a href="https://community.interledger.org/t/ilpcommunitycall/latest">Interledger Community Calls</a>.